 BlinkLab Partnership

 We are excited to announce our new collaboration with BlinkLab on a research study to better understand brain function in SHANK2 disorders.
+This research study is currently enrolling.

 Probably Genetic Partnership